AdobeDocs/commerce-php/src/pages/developer/components/indexing/index.md

 The status values in the `indexer_state` or `mview_state` database tables may not be the same as what is observed, because they sometimes do not get updated when an indexer fails.

-An additional benefit of this mode is that the Magento application will, internally, also see a more accurate status of the indexers and if an indexer failed, Magento will now see this and the cronjob will pick up the indexer to try it again.
+An additional benefit of this mode is that the application will, internally, also see a more accurate status of the indexers and if an indexer failed, the application will now see this and the cronjob will pick up the indexer to try it again.
 Without this mode, it was necessary to manually reset the indexer when it failed.
 With this mode enabled, this should no longer be the case if the reindexing doesn't fail again during the next attempt.

 ### Indexing modes {#m2devgde-indexing-modes}